rontarrant/gtkDcoding/docs/_posts/2019-02-05-0007-button-release-and-reorganizing-the-code.md

 Previously, the window’s title was defined at the top of main() and passed in as a string variable rather than a string.
 This time, there’s no window title because—in the interests of going full-on OOP—it’s been moved inside the TestRigWindow class.

-And you may also notice that we don’t even do a myTestRig.showAll() here.
+And you may also notice that we don’t even do a testRigWindow.showAll() here.
 It, too, has been moved inside the TestRigWindow class.

 ### Changes in the TestRigWindow Class